 Glass tiles are made up of two materials:

 Glass pastes are tiny, iridescent, plain or metallic tiles that are glued together to make mosaics.
-Their main benefit is that they're highly resistant to impact, heat, and scratches even.
+Their main advantage is their total impermeability, heat resistance, and stain-proof nature.
+Even though they are susceptible to heavy impacts and deep scratches, they stand the test of time without losing their luster.

 Unlike terracotta or natural stone, glass mosaics don't require any water or chemical treatments.